 A state-of-the-art interior

-The interior design has been entrusted to the British studio Design Unlimited, recognized for its work on several Sunseeker projects.
-One of the most innovative features of the Windy SR38 is its semi-open hardtop that connects the windshield to a pair of eye-catching radar arches over the center of the boat.
+The interior design has been entrusted to the British studio Design Unlimited, renowned for their work on several famous yacht projects.
+One of the most innovative features of the Windy SR40 is its versatility to open and close the boat’s cabin, thanks to its side doors offering the possibility of a fully enclosed or open boat for any circumstance.

-The Windy SR38 will make its debut at the 2024 Fort Lauderdale Boat Show.
+The Windy SR38, now called SR40, will make its debut at the Palma International Boat Show.